yyjqr/agents-for-smart-life/docs/source/extend/object-store.md

    > **Note**: The `name="my_custom_object_store"` ensures that NeMo Agent toolkit can recognize it when the user places `_type: my_custom_object_store` in the object store config.

 2. **Implement an {py:class}`~nat.object_store.interfaces.ObjectStore`** that uses your backend:

-   It is recommended to have this implementation in a separate file from the config class and registration code.

    ```python
    from nat.object_store.interfaces import ObjectStore
    from nat.object_store.models import ObjectStoreItem